atakan/Fractal-Trails/README.md

 estimating the fractal dimension.
 The code in this repository is a clean-up/rewrite of the code used for that paper.

+There is also a little code, called `mandelbrot_cartoons.py`, to create some fractal trails that Mandelbrot calls cartoons (see, e.g., Chapter 1 in "Multifractals and 1/f Noise: Wild Self-affinity in Physics."
+New York NY: Springer, 1999).
+This is a work in progress, but already has some material to build various generalizations of Brownian motion.

 **trail_maker.py** uses [NumPy](http://numpy.scipy.org/) and
 [argparse](http://code.google.com/p/argparse/).